What is Moral Injury and How Can VOA Help?

 Over the next two years, the teams at VOA-GNY and VOA-Los Angeles will work with Dr. Brock, Dr. Shay, and 120 veterans (60 in each city) on this project, which will be known as Spiritual Resiliency Training (SRT).
 Our approach is a peer leadership system, a military squad model of trust and bonding, and complimentary alternative therapy strategies such as mindfulness and the arts.
 The SRT strategies focus on confronting moral suffering, exploring forgiveness and gratitude, restoring meaning or faith and purpose to life, increasing self-acceptance and awareness of each person’s core humanity, and civic engagement through public service.
 SRT will help strengthen the spiritual, relational, and emotional resiliency of veteran participants and lower indicators of moral injury distress such as suicidal ideation, substance abuse and homelessness.

 One final note – moral injury is not limited to soldiers and veterans of the United States Armed Services; it can happen to anyone, anytime.
 It is pervasive in our society and is often misdiagnosed as a personality disorder or mental illness.
 VOA is committed to leading the way in finding solutions for moral injury, and over time we will have more information to share on the progress we are making.

-Learn more about the Veteran Peer Support Programs offered by Volunteers of America-Greater New York.
+Learn more about the Veteran Peer Support Programs offered by VOA-Greater New York.

 By Brian Bardell, Vice President, Business Development & Program Services